-Seven Names Said To Be Chosen For Top WIPO Posts13/05/2009 by William New, Intellectual Property Watch Leave a CommentShare this Story:Click to share on Twitter (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on Google+ (Opens in new window)Click to share on Facebook (Opens in new window)Click to email this to a friend (Opens in new window)Click to print (Opens in new window)Much of our best content is available only to IP Watch subscribers.
-We are a non-profit independent news service, and subscribing to our service helps support our goals of bringing more transparency to global IP and innovation policies.
-To access all of our content, please subscribe now.Word is out among Geneva diplomats that seven officials have been informally proposed to be the next cabinet of World Intellectual Property Organization Director General Francis Gurry.
+Seven Names Said To Be Chosen For Top WIPO Posts13/05/2009 by William New, Intellectual Property Watch Leave a CommentShare this Story:Click to share on Twitter (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on Google+ (Opens in new window)Click to share on Facebook (Opens in new window)Click to email this to a friend (Opens in new window)Click to print (Opens in new window)IP-Watch is a non-profit independent news service, and subscribing to our service helps support our goals of bringing more transparency to global IP and innovation policies.
+To access all of our content, please subscribe now.
+You also have the opportunity to offer additional support to your subscription, or to donate.Word is out among Geneva diplomats that seven officials have been informally proposed to be the next cabinet of World Intellectual Property Organization Director General Francis Gurry.
 Gurry reportedly has preliminarily chosen officials from Barbados (representing the Group of Latin American and Caribbean countries), China (its own regional group), Germany (Group B developed countries), Japan (Group B), Nigeria (African Group), Sri Lanka (Asian Group), and the United States (Group B).There are four deputy director general and three assistant director general posts opening at WIPO this year, following Gurry taking office last October.The expected nominees from each region above were recently reported by Intellectual Property Watch (IPW, WIPO, 5 May 2009), but have not yet been confirmed.Sri Lanka’s candidate was not previously reported.
 He is Ambi Sundaram, director of the Department of Operational Support and Services at the World Health Organization.
 The others were said to include: Ambassador Trevor Clarke (Barbados), Wang Binying (China), Johannes Wichard (Germany), Yoshiyuki Takagi (Japan), Geoffrey Onyeama (Nigeria), and James Pooley (United States).Wang Binying, Takagi and Onyeama currently work at WIPO.There do not appear to be any officials chosen from Eastern or Central Europe.
 An argument likely will be made that Germany, which acts as part of the European Union at WIPO, will represent more eastern parts of Europe even though they constitute their own regional groups at WIPO.
 Arab states also did not have a representative.Gurry had to choose from among some 20 names suggested by member states for the slots.
 Once they are finalised, his recommendations will head to the WIPO Coordination Committee, the 83-member WIPO executive body, which will consider them at their next meeting in June.
 Their recommendations will then go before the full membership at the General Assemblies in September.
 [Correction: the recommendations become final with Coordination Committee approval, according to WIPO sources.]Share this Story:Click to share on Twitter (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on Google+ (Opens in new window)Click to share on Facebook (Opens in new window)Click to email this to a friend (Opens in new window)Click to print (Opens in new window)RelatedWilliam New may be reached at email@example.com."Seven Names Said To Be Chosen For Top WIPO Posts" by Intellectual Property Watch is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.